ab2pentest/ab2.github.io/_posts/2023-02-22-AI-OSINT-Solving-GitHub-Alias.md

 git clone https://github.com/ab2/repository-name.git
 ```

-Once downloaded, I used the command `git log --reverse` to sift through the repository's commit history, looking for the first or initial commit.
+Once cloned, I used the command `git log --reverse` to sift through the repository's commit history, looking for the first or initial commit.

 ```bash
 git log --reverse